twineworks/collections/README.md

 records between consumers and producers that must be processed in order, producers and consumers are giving it a single pass to fill and consume the whole batch.

+## License
+This project uses the business friendly [MIT](https://opensource.org/licenses/MIT) license.

+## Support
+Open source does not mean you're on your own.
+This project is developed by [Twineworks GmbH](http://twineworks.com).
+Twineworks offers commercial support and consulting services.
+[Contact us](mailto:hi@twineworks.com) if you'd like us to help with a project.